anuragratna/code_companion_agent/README.md

-# Coder Buddy 🤖
+# Code companion 🤖

-**Coder Buddy** is a multi-agent AI system designed to automate the process of planning, architecting, and implementing software projects from simple natural language prompts.
+**Code companion** is a multi-agent AI system designed to automate the process of planning, architecting, and implementing software projects from simple natural language prompts.
 Built with **LangGraph** and **OpenAI**, it orchestrates three specialized agents to build functional codebases.

 ## 🏗️ Architecture

 The system uses a graph-based workflow (via LangGraph) to coordinate three primary agents:

-1.  **Planner Agent**: 📝 Analyzes the user's request and creates a high-level engineering project plan, defining the tech stack, features, and file structure.
+1.  **Planner Agent**: Analyzes the user's request and creates a high-level engineering project plan, defining the tech stack, features, and file structure.
-2.  **Architect Agent**: 📐 Takes the project plan and breaks it down into explicit, ordered engineering tasks.
+2.  **Architect Agent**: Takes the project plan and breaks it down into explicit, ordered engineering tasks.
 It ensures that files are implemented in the correct order of dependency.
-3.  **Coder Agent**: 💻 A tool-using agent (ReAct) that implements each task by reading and writing files to the disk.
+3.  **Coder Agent**: A tool-using agent (ReAct) that implements each task by reading and writing files to the disk.
 It maintains context across steps to ensure consistent implementation.

 ## 🛠️ Tech Stack